rodneyknaap/atx-286at-v1-mainboard/README.md

 The project consists of a ATX mainboard and a ISA memory card.

 Purpose and permitted use, cautions for a potential builder of this design This project was created for historical purposes out of love for historical computing designs and for the purpose of enabling computing enthousiasts with a sufficient level of building and troubleshooting expertise to be able to experience the technology by building and troubleshooting the hardware described in this project.
+Due to the level of this project, it may be suitable as a project for students to get into.
+If there are any questions from teachers who like to teach about this technology I would be happy to answer them.
+It may be really interesting to analyse the elaborate and complex CPU timing and 8 bit to 16 bit data byte translation and DMA mechanisms in an educational setting.

 Besides the GPL3 license there are a few warnings and usage restrictions applicable:
 No guarantees of function or fitness for any particular or useful purpose is given, building and using this design is at the sole responsibility of the builder.